raspy135/Qun-mk2/README.md

 8 | Velocity Period Offset

 Velocity period settings (Button 6 - 8) provide a convenient way to make rythmic velocity.

+Sequencer MIDI channel out is useful setting with external synthesizer.
+When you set it, the sequencer starts to emit MIDI out signal to external synthesizers.
+Since it's the parameter of sequencer pattern, you can assign different MIDI channel for every single pattern.

 ## Ply: Granular